Fishia yosemitae (Grote, 1873)

 Photograph copyright: Merrill A. Peterson

-Fishia yosemitae is a medium-sized moth (FW length 15–19 mm) with streaky gray forewing with black basal and median dashes and sawtooth lines that flies east of the Cascades during the fall.
+Fishia yosemitae is a medium-sized moth (FW length 15–19 mm) that flies east of the Cascades during the fall.
+It has a streaky gray forewing with black basal and median dashes and sawtooth lines.
 The outer margin is scalloped with a saw-tooth terminal area.
 It is even medium-dark gray, lighter bluish gray in the subterminal are opposite the cell and in the fold and darker gray with black veins in the terminal area.
 The basal dash is long, and the median dash is fused to a strongly angled black and white segment of the adjacent postmedial line.
 The basal line is barely evident.
 The antemedial and postmedial lines are thin, gray, partially double filled with light gray, strongly zigzagged.
 These lines approach each other in the fold, narrowing the median area at the black bar.
 The median line is dark gray, very faint and diffuse.
 The anterior postmedial line is weak, and the angled segment in the fold is prominently black and white as noted above.
-The subterminal line is light gray and white, strongly serrate and forming white chevrons on the midwing that are preceded by long black spikes in the mid-subterminal area.
-The terminal line is a series of black lines across the mid-wing.
+The subterminal line is light gray and white, strongly serrate and forms white chevrons on the mid-forewing that are preceded by long black spikes in the mid-subterminal area.
+The terminal line is a series of black lines across the mid-forewing.
 The fringe is gray with light spots and lines at the ends of the veins.
 The orbicular and reniform spots are partially outlined by thin black lines.
 The orbicular spot is an elongate oval filled with light gray and a central darker line.
 The reniform spot is poorly-defined except medially and is filled with variable light gray peripherally, strongest and most consistently medially, and the ground color elsewhere.
 The black claviform spot is fused to the median bar.
 The hindwing is white in males and dark gray in females, with dark gray discal spot, veins, and terminal line.
 The hindwing fringe is white with a darker base in both sexes.
 The head and thorax are gray with black lines across the collar and along the edges of the tegulae.
 The male antenna is biserrate.